-Academic standing is determined after every term for students enrolled in 10-week terms.
-For all other students academic standing is calculated after fall and spring semesters only.
-Undergraduate students on academic probation must obtain a La Verne GPA of 2.0 or above for each term until their cumulative La Verne GPA reaches 2.0.
+Academic standing is determined after every term for students enrolled in both 5-week and 10-week terms.
+For all other students academic standing is calculated after fall, spring, and summer semesters.
+Academic standing is reported at the end of the terms as listed above.
+Grades submitted at a later date will result in an updated academic standing.

+Undergraduate students on academic probation must obtain a La Verne GPA of 2.0 or above for each term until their cumulative La Verne GPA reaches 2.0 or greater.
 Undergraduate students will remain on academic probation until their cumulative La Verne GPA rises to 2.0 or better and will not be eligible for enrollment in the culminating activity or for commencement until academic probation is removed.